SPECTADO/spectado-hls-relay/README.md

 This simple server will fetch any remote or local audio file and will transcode it to live HLS stream.
 You can even use live stream as a source, making this server for example live HLS transcoder for Icecast server.

+HLS relay server supports multi-core workers and can handle tens of thousands or even hundreds of thousands listeners on a single instance (depending on number of cores).

 The HLS Relay requires ffmpeg binary to be installed on the system.
 You can download binary using NPN or YARN.
 Refer the ENV values to setup path to ffmpeg.

 ```bash